One of the best things to do in Jasper National Park in summer is to hike the Old Fort Point loop trail.

 Recommended route: Clockwise Old Fort Point loop, Jasper

 Many people go up this way.
 One couple we met on our way down told us they simply saw the stairs, wondered where they would lead and started climbing up.

 We recommend what we think is a better alternative.

 In our view, the best way to hike to Old Fort Point is to follow a clock-wise loop that takes you gently up a longer forested trail.

 Start at Trail #1 behind the signposted trail board at the edge of the parking lot.

 The path is relatively flat and easy to begin with, through the trees.

 We saw a pile of fresh bear scat (mixed with red berries) on the trail, reminding us to talk a little louder and make noise.

 Trail #1a is a slightly longer .1 mile (.3 km) extension.
 Trail #1 rises at a shorter, steeper incline.

 But both trails join up at the same place, leveling out at a viewpoint with two red Parks Canada chairs.

 Then continue further a little way until you come to Old Fort Point, which looks like a large jagged ridge.

-Be careful not to slip on the loose gravel and rocks – walking down the wide steep slope in a zigzag pattern helps.
+Be careful not to slip on the loose gravel and rocks on the steep sections of the wide slope.
+Walking down in a zigzag pattern helps.

 One of the best easy Jasper hikes